QuentinRa/blog.quentinra.dev/it/networking/general/index.md

 <div class="row row-cols-md-2"><div>

 A **network interface** is the connection between your machine and the network.
 It's most likely done by a network card.
-From the machine point of view, a virtual representation of a network interface was introduced, called "virtual network interface".
+From the machine point of view, a virtual representation of a network interface was introduced, called a virtual network interface.

 For instance, if you are using Ethernet, then you will most likely have a virtual interface called `eth0` <small>(or ethSomething)</small>.